Criminal Background Investigations/Drug Screening FAQ

 What is the deadline for completion of the background investigation/drug screening?

-Beginning August 1, 2011, students entering a NAI or NAII are required to begin the background check/drug screening before course registration.
-Some background investigations may take a few weeks to complete, so students may want to initiate and pay for the background investigation before class Orientation (but this is not required).
-Students need to bring their receipts from IAC, as they do with other course prerequisites either to Orientation or the Health Education Department.
+Beginning August 1, 2011, students entering a NAI, NAII, Phlebotomy, or Autism course are required to begin the background check/drug screening before course registration.
+Note: Autism requires the background check only—no drug screening is required.
+Some background investigations may take a few weeks to complete, so students may want to initiate and pay for the background investigation before NAI Orientation (but this is not required).
+Students need to bring their receipts from IAC, as they do with other course prerequisites, either to the NAI Orientation or the Health Education Department.
 Copies will be placed in the student’s course file and students will then be able to register.
 Once registered, students are asked to contact IAC and give them the clinical site listed on their registration form.

 What is the Forsyth Tech refund policy if I am denied after I register for a course?